 California’s second largest city and the United States’ eighth largest.
 San Diego boasts a citywide population of nearly 1.3 million residents and more than 3 million residents countywide.
 Within its borders of 4,200 sq. miles, San Diego County encompasses 18 incorporated cities and numerous other charming neighborhoods and communities, including downtown’s historic Gaslamp Quarter, Little Italy, Coronado, La Jolla, Del Mar, Carlsbad, Escondido, La Mesa, Hillcrest, Barrio Logan and Chula Vista just to name a few.

-From the surf to the city and everywhere in-between, and its warm, year-round climate, 50 miles of sun-soaked coastline and world-famous attractions, San Diego is a top tourist destination.
+From the surf to the city and everywhere in-between, and its warm, year-round climate, 50 miles of sun-soaked coastline and world-famous attractions, it truly is a top tourist destination.
 But this Southern California metropolis with a laid-back vibe is also home to cutting-edge businesses in life sciences, genomics, biotechnology, telecommunications, Smart City technology, software, electronics and other major innovative industries

 Here are some of the Few Key Factors why San Diego is considered to be One of America’s Finest Cities, a great place to live and work:

-- Rated No. 4 among Top Life Science and Biosciences locations (Jones Lang LaSalle 2015)
+- San Diego was Rated No. 4 among Top Life Science and Biosciences locations (Jones Lang LaSalle 2015)

-- Several San Diego County cities are among the top 100 places to live in all of California for 2019 – ChamberOfCommerce.org – These Cities Ranked in the Top 100
+- Several of the County’s cities are among the top 100 places to live in all of California for 2019 – ChamberOfCommerce.org – These Cities Ranked in the Top 100

 – Poway (No. 19) — Santee (No. 20) — Carlsbad (No. 22) — Encinitas (No. 35) — La Mesa (No. 57) — San Marcos (No. 68) — Oceanside (No. 75) — Vista (No. 82) — Lakeside (No. 88) — Spring Valley (No. 89) — Lemon Grove (No. 90) — El Cajon (No. 95)

-- Considered among the healthiest counties in California, 2021 County Health Rankings and Roadmaps. – San Diego County was ranked 13th among all 58 counties in California.
+- It is Considered among the healthiest counties in California, 2021 County Health Rankings and Roadmaps. – San Diego County was ranked 13th among all 58 counties in California.

 - 14 advanced industries produce $42.1 billion and pay $116,600/year on average (Brookings Institution)

-- Rated No. 1 in concentration of military/defense assets in the world (San Diego Military Advisory Council)
+- It is Rated No. 1 in concentration of military/defense assets in the world (San Diego Military Advisory Council)

-- Rated No. 2 as the Most Inventive City in the World (Forbes 2013)
+- San Diego is Rated No. 2 as the Most Inventive City in the World (Forbes 2013)

 - Global connections with direct flights to Tokyo, London and Shanghai (Map attached)